pulkit22022000/Amazon-Stock-Forecasting/README.md

 # Amazon-Stock-Forecasting
-Amazon Stock Forecasting with LSTM using PyTorch
+Amazon Stock Forecasting with LSTM (Time-Series Forecasting) using PyTorch